MaxineXiong/AI-Plays-Flappy-Bird/README.md

 ## **Features**

-- Utilizes the NEAT algorithm to evolve a population of birds through successive generations.
+- Utilizes the **NEAT algorithm** to evolve a population of birds through successive generations.
-- Each bird is controlled by a genome that encodes genetic information about the neural network’s architecture, connection weights, and parameters.
+- Each bird is controlled by a **genome** that encodes genetic information about the neural network’s architecture, connection weights, and parameters.
-- At the start of every new round of the game, a feed-forward neural network (phenotype) is created for each bird using its genome (genotype) as blueprint.
+- At the start of every new round of the game, a **feed-forward neural network (phenotype)** is created for each bird using its genome (genotype) as blueprint.
-- Fitness evaluation is based on how far a bird progresses in the game.
+- **Fitness evaluation** is based on how far a bird progresses in the game.
-- Automatic mutation or/and breeding of disparate neural network topologies to create the next generation of birds with more complex network architecture.
+- Automatic **mutation** or/and **crossover of disparate neural network topologies** to create the next generation of birds with more complex network architecture.
-- The ultimate best-performing genome is saved as a pickle file for later use.
+- The ultimate **best-performing genome** is saved as a pickle file for later use.
-- Real-time visualization of evolving bird gameplay.
+- **Real-time visualization** of evolving bird gameplay.

 <br/>